Wilmer-Js-Baltodano/core-code-myTask/README.md

 ### Challenge 4: Use a Low-level language, for example MIPS aseembler.
   **Answer: Task Completed.**
+  *Reading the completed guide.*
+  *Reading of the completed presentation. *

+ ### Challenge 5: Based on the examples and guidance on the low-level language:
 - 5.1 Create a program to add two numbers given by the user ``
 .data